A primer on power: just with this module you'll be ahead of 90% of your peers.4

 See this example:

-She is basically officializing that she is a burden in the relationship.
+With her reply, she is thread-expanding, confirming, and officializing that she is a burden in the relationship.

 What you must do instead is take a mental note and then find ways to rebalance the relationship -or finding ways to cut your dependence and end the relationship-.